Updated

 - the CRD can work with your employer to create more just employment policies and practices.

-(To make a discrimination or harassment complaint with the CRD, click here.
-Alternatively, mail in a complaint or call in the complaint.)
+(To make a discrimination or harassment complaint with the CRD, click here.)

 “Retaliation” sometimes occurs after you raise a labor board complaint.
 Retaliation means that your employer or co-worker: